google/docsy-example/content/en/docs/Quests/Utra - Golden Path.md

 You receive THE SWORD OF HEAVEN

-You receive Darnan RIng of Majesty
+You receive Darnan Cloak of Majesty

 You have gained experience!